 Which Psychological Therapy will you Choose?

 As you can see there are many different models and approaches to psychological therapy in the UK Workplace.
 If you are an employer thinking about providing support for your workers, this is the starting point for your research.
-But it’s important to realise that all of this comes at a cost so, before you sign on the dotted line, consider what your workers will feel confident enough to use and not just opting for the most or least expensive.
+But it’s important to realise that all of this comes at a cost.
+So, before you sign on the dotted line, consider what your workers will use and not the cheapest.

 1 Depression in adults: recognition and management | Guidance and guidelines | NICE